Tennessee Labor Laws Guide

 Under federal law, tipped employees are defined as employees who earn at least $30 per month in tips and gratuities.

 The federal minimum wage for such employees equals $2.13 per hour.
-However, the employee’s hourly earnings must equal at least the federal minimum of $7.25.
+However, the employee’s hourly earnings must equal at least the federal minimum of $7.25 per hour.

-If the employee earns less than this, the employer must make up the difference.
+If the employee earns less than this, the employer is obligated to make up the difference.

 Subminimum wage in Tennessee